Mubarak's sons back in court on graft charges

 Egypt has witnessed 17 turbulent months since Mubarak's overthrow and has been run by a military council until Islamist President Mohamed Mursi took office on June 30.

-Mursi risked his first showdown with the army, recalling a parliament full of his allies that the generals had dissolved last month.
-The parliament speaker said the chamber would reconvene on Tuesday.
+In a move that threatens more political uncertainty, Mursi on Sunday risked his first showdown with the army after recalling a parliament full of his allies the generals had dissolved last month.